 The film has a truly epic feel, whether observing the fast ships in action or taking in the spectacle of thousands of Uruguayos crowding the Montevideo wharf to witness the fate of the Graf Spee.
 The Archers team reserves its expressive film tricks for a few battle details — like an ‘impossible’ view of a shell slicing its way through iron decks — and the concluding chapter, which plays out under a fiery South American sunset.
 Most likely filmed in normal 35mm, the model work isn’t as sharp as the VistaVision footage around it.
 But clever stage tricks show the British Minister observing the Graf Spee from the balcony of his embassy, adding greatly to the dramatic finale.

-The movie is clearly a valentine to the intrepid British Naval forces that challenged a foe that, at least on paper, far outmatched them.
+The movie is clearly a valentine to the intrepid British Naval forces that challenged a foe that far outmatched them, at least on paper.
 But Michael Powell typically refuses to cast the enemy as standard villains.
-Peter Finch’s Captain Langsdorff is afforded a great deal of sympathy.
-Further revelations about the incident show Langsdorff to have been backed into a true no-win situation.
+Peter Finch’s Captain Langsdorff is afforded a great deal of sympathy as he is backed into a true no-win situation.
 His choice not to precipitate a pointlessly bloody battle for the sole purpose of maintaining Nazi prestige has been debated ever since.
 But for all practical purposes Langsdorff went down with his ship.
 He committed suicide in Buenos Aires only two days later.

 The Battle of the River Plate could serve as a quiz game for spotting familiar faces in tiny roles.
 Among the civilian prisoners and British crewmembers are John Merivale (Caltiki the Immortal Monster), Peter Dyneley (The Manster), John Forbes-Robertson (The Vampire Lovers), Barry Foster (Ryan’s Daughter), Donald Moffat (The Thing), Anthony Newley (X the Unknown), Nigel Stock (The Great Escape) and the future film director John Schlesinger (Midnight Cowboy).